kubecost/docs/aws-marketplace-install.md

 `kubectl port-forward --namespace kubecost deployment/kubecost-cost-analyzer 9090`

 You can now start monitoring your Amazon EKS cluster cost with Kubecost.
-For advanced setup or if you have any questions, you can contact us on [Slack](https://join.slack.com/t/kubecost/shared_invite/zt-1dz4a0bb4-InvSsHr9SQsT_D5PBle2rw) or email at team@kubecost.com

-To participate in our free Enterprise onboarding program, contact us at support@kubecost.com to schedule these sessions.
+For advanced setup, free Enterprise onboarding program, or any other questions, contact us at [support@kubecost.com](support@kubecost.com) to schedule these sessions.

 Edit this doc on [GitHub](https://github.com/kubecost/docs/blob/main/aws-marketplace-install.md)